Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 Does Vanilla Extract Expire?

 No, vanilla extract does not expire but it might lose some flavor over time.
-Storing it properly, in a cool, dark place will help preserve it’s flavor.
+Storing it properly, in a cool, dark place will help preserve its flavor.

 What is the Best Way to Store Vanilla Extract?

 Keep your extract in a cool, dark cabinet, away from light.
-If you have an amber colored bottle to store it in this will help preserve it’s flavor.
+If you have an amber-colored bottle to store it in this will help preserve its flavor.

 Can You Use the Soaked Vanilla Beans Again?